top of page

 (Press play button)

 On November 22nd, 1963, President John F. Kennedy was assassinated in Dallas, Texas.
 On November 25th, 1963, Rev. R.R.
-Wilkinson held a memorial service in President Kennedy's honor at Hill Street Baptist Church in Roanoke, Virginia.
+Wilkinson held a memorial service in President Kennedy's honor at First Baptist Church in Roanoke, Virginia.
 Rev. R.R.
 Wilkinson honored President Kennedy for taking on Civil Rights before his untimely death.

 REV. DR. R.R.
 WILKINSON MARCHES WITH REV. DR. MARTIN LUTHER KING JR. IN 1965